alvarocabanas/cart/readme.md

 * The application is Dockerized and can be launched from a makefile

 * The Server is launched in the port :8888
+* Metrics are pulled by Prometheus and can be seen in http://localhost:9090
+* Traces are retrieved by Jaeger and can be seen in http://localhost:16686

 ### How to use the application in your local machine